green-coding-solutions/website/content/jobs.md

 ### Working hours and pay

-The job is preferrably part time and we are looking at around 20 hours per week.

-Depending on qualification and if you maybe also wanna be part in some of our organizational and educational work for our meetups and the GSF it can also be tailored to a fullt-time job.
+Depending if you are only interested in the technical part or also want to take part in our community-building, organizational and educational work for our meetups and the GSF the job is 20-40 hours per week (part-time / full-time)

 Although we are a non-profit we are currently looking into paying at least 80% of industry standard wages as we know that not everybody can live from climate positive motivation and thin air alone :)